 Departments & Organizations

-Dr. Mangi has successfully implemented principles of robust optimization and dynamic work design into the Heart & Vascular Center at Yale New Haven Hospital, decreasing blood utilization in cardiac surgery from 78% to 22%; improving patient flow via operational efficiency resulting in 40-70% decreases in lengths of stay and a 30% decrease in cost per case; and via intelligent supply chain management.
+Dr. Mangi has practical and research interests in enhancing hospital efficiency and has successfully implemented principles of robust optimization and dynamic work design into the Heart & Vascular Center at Yale New Haven Hospital.
+His work has decreased blood utilization in cardiac surgery from 78% to 22%; and has decreased lengths of stay in the hospital by 40-70%.
+On going efforts include system-wide network development for cardiovascular services, and the use of predictive analytics and optimization tools to enhance hospital throughput.

 Dr. Mangi earned his undergraduate and medical degrees from Brown University.
+After completing his residency in general surgery at the Massachusetts General Hospital & Harvard Medical School under Dr. Andrew Warshaw, he was awarded a postdoctoral National Research Service Award fellowship from the National Institutes of Health, and won awards from the American Heart Association and the American College of Cardiology for stem cell research done in the laboratory of Dr. Victor Dzau at the Brigham & Women's Hospital and Harvard Medical School.
+He completed his fellowship in cardiac surgery at Columbia University under Dr. Eric Rose and Dr. Yoshifumi Naka and was then appointed as an Associate Staff Cardiac Surgeon at the Cleveland Clinic where he worked under Dr. Bruce Lytle.
 He earned an MBA from the Sloan School of Management at the Massachusetts Institute of Technology.
-After completing his residency in general surgery at the Massachusetts General Hospital & Harvard Medical School, he was awarded a postdoctoral National Research Service Award fellowship from the National Institutes of Health, and won awards from the American Heart Association and the American College of Cardiology for ground-breaking stem cell research done at the Brigham & Women's Hospital and Harvard Medical School.
-He completed his fellowship in cardiac surgery at Columbia University and was then appointed as an Associate Staff Cardiac Surgeon at the Cleveland Clinic.

-As principal or co-investigator in several dozen clinical trials and studies, Dr. Mangi has focused his research efforts on his specialty interests, including trans-catheter repair and replacement of diseased heart valves; the surgical treatment of ischemic heart failure, cellular therapy to treat advanced heart damage and expanded roles for left ventricular assist devices (LVADs).
+As principal or co-investigator in several dozen clinical trials and studies, Dr. Mangi has focused his research efforts on his specialty interests, including surgical and catheter based repair and replacement of diseased heart valves; the surgical treatment of ischemic heart failure, cellular therapy to treat advanced heart damage and expanded roles for left ventricular assist devices (LVADs).
 He is principal investigator on multiple clinical trials investigating catheter-based therapies for valvular heart disease and outcomes of patients supported on newer generation LVADs.

 Dr. Mangi has been invited to speak about his clinical experience and research findings at conferences and symposia worldwide.
 He is the author or co-author of numerous book chapters on subjects related to his specialty interests, including advances in cardiac intensive care, cardiac surgery, assist devices and treatment of heart failure.
-He has authored or co-authored over eighty published studies and abstracts in peer-reviewed publications, including Circulation, Nature Medicine, The Journal of Thoracic and Cardiovascular Surgery, and The Annals of Thoracic Surgery among others.
+He has authored or co-authored over eighty published studies and abstracts in peer-reviewed publications, including Nature Medicine, The New England Journal of Medicine, Circulation, The Journal of Thoracic and Cardiovascular Surgery, and The Annals of Thoracic Surgery among others.

 Dr. Mangi serves on multiple institutional, national and international committees, scientific advisory boards, and has been elected to membership and fellowship in the most esteemed organizations in his field including the International Society for Heart and Lung Transplantation, The American College of Cardiology, The Society for Thoracic Surgeons, The Society of University Surgeons, and The American College of Surgeons.